thidasapankaja/create-react-app-node/README.md

 ###### ( 5 minutes Hosting on Heroku - No configuration needed )

 This is a simple React-Node starter pack which uses *React* for the client side and *Nodejs* for server.
-This example is hosted on [Heroku](https://create-react-app-node.herokuapp.com/).

 *React App* was built using [create-react-app](https://github.com/facebook/create-react-app) boilerplate.